 Mary Liz Lancaster moved to New Hampshire in 1989 with her husband David.
 Originally from Rye, New York, she graduated from the College of New Rochelle with a BFA concentrating in photography.
 Her professional focus has been on travel, events, nature and portraiture.
 With her family Mary Liz has been able to explore different parts of the world such as Europe, Panama and British Virgin Islands.
 She has taken workshops with professional photographers at New Hampshire Institute of Art in Manchester and seminars at Star island.
-She has been a member of New Hampshire Art Association since 1999 and New Hampshire Society of Photographic Artists since 2007.
+Mary Liz has been a member of NH Art Association since 1999 and New Hampshire Society of Photographic Artists since 2007.

 Suzanne Laurent, Public Relations Coordinator

 Suzanne has been a juried photography member of the NHAA since 1992.

 A Boston native, Suzanne moved to New Hampshire 30 years ago and has been living in Portsmouth since 2011.
 She has a background in journalism, public relations and is a published poet.
 She is a regular contributor to the Portsmouth Herald.